Last updated: 11 June 2021

 Note that these unemployment benefits only cover a part of the lost salary and are capped at 70% of monthly pay (up to EUR 2,754.76).
 There are two types of temporary unemployment:

 (i) Temporary unemployment due to a force majeure event (i.e. a sudden and unforeseeable event occurred involuntarily and without any fault on the part of either party rendering the performance of the employment agreement temporarily totally impossible): This will apply if the COVID-19 pandemic renders the performance of activities impossible and the company is forced to (partially) close.
 Examples include companies that are forced by State order to close (e.g. night clubs).
-Other companies not directly affected may also call upon a force majeure event (e.g. shops with a decrease of clients or suppliers of these shops).
+Other companies not directly affected may also call upon a force majeure event (e.g. shops with a decrease in clients or suppliers).
 In the case of a force majeure event, affected employees will receive a supplement of EUR 5.63 per unworked day on top of the unemployment benefits, at the expense of the National Employment Office.

-(ii) Temporary unemployment for economic reasons: This may apply if the company has less clients and/or less demand following the COVID-19 outbreak, which does not render the activities impossible but significantly decreases the work provided that the preliminary conditions set out in Article 77/1 of the Act on Employment Contracts are met (general scheme is again applicable since 1-01-2021).
+(ii) Temporary unemployment for economic reasons: This may apply if the company has fewer clients and/or less demand following the COVID-19 outbreak, which does not render the activities impossible but significantly decreases the work provided that the preliminary conditions set out in Article 77/1 of the Act on Employment Contracts are met (general scheme is again applicable since 1-01-2021).
 The conditions for unemployment for economic reasons are stricter and the application procedure is more burdensome in comparison with temporary unemployment for force majeure.